 Biographies, they have a set format I’m not comfortable with.
-Writing about myself in the third-party, making myself some prestigious award-winning best in the world in my field person.
+Writing about myself in the third-party, making myself some prestigious award-winning best in the world in my field person, that's not the style of a East Hamiltonian.

 Who am I?